P-25/P-25/README.md

 - 👋 Hi, I’m @P-25
 - 👀 I’m interested in Codeing and Building something new
-- 🌱 I’m currently learning Express and Advance React
-- 📫 How to reach me -> leave a message on `jasonreigns275@gmail.com`
+- 📫 How to reach me -> leave a message on `prncsharma275@gmail.com`

 <!---
 P-25/P-25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.